jirois/blog/content/blog/hello-world/index.md

 After installation, go back to the file explorer, and use this command SHIFT+ALT+B to bring up the 'open in browser' tab. choose any of the browser to view your file.

 ![Image of viscode download page for mac](./img/mac_vsc.jpeg)

+**For Windows**
+Press the F5 key to bring up 'open in browser' tab, then go ahead to open your file in any browser available on your computer.

 That my friend, is how you can get started with vscode.
 Visual studio code is very versatile code editor, there much more to it.
 I will strongly recommend that you go through the [documentation here](https://code.visualstudio.com/docs) to find out more for yourself.